SoWhitIs/world_events_emissions/README.md

 ## Data Source
 Analysis was conducted from dataset sourced from [Our World Data](https://github.com/owid/co2-data).

-Dataset provided a substantial set of global records dating back to 1750.
+Dataset provided a substantial set of global carbon emission records dating back to 1750.

 #
 ## Dashboard